 All that you are left with is perfect sweet airy light crispy meringue.

-Store them in an airtight container, and if it’s even vaguely hot or humid where you are, put them in the fridge.
+Store them in an airtight container in the fridge for 5 days.
+If it’s even vaguely hot or humid where you are, put them in the fridge pronto.

 We are currently having high humidity and within a very short time (like 15 minutes) these were starting to get sticky and wanting to collapse.

 We put them in the fridge and they went back to perfect in seconds.
 So just beware of that.
 Hot and humid weather leads to sticky meringue collapse.
-So airtight container in the fridge and they will stay perfect for snacks anytime you want them.
+So airtight container in the fridge and they will stay perfect for snacks for around 5 days.

 - Vegan Sugar Cookies

-- Place the chickpea liquid (aquafaba) and cream of tartar into the bowl of an electric mixer.
+- Place the chickpea liquid (aquafaba) and cream of tartar into the bowl of your stand mixer.

 - Start at slow speed and whip until foamy.